 Optimizing Hope, Wellbeing and Life Trajectory

-Our mission at DMH is to optimize the hope, wellbeing and life trajectory of Los Angeles County's most vulnerable by delivering services that promote independence through personal recovery and connectedness though community reintegration.
+Our mission at DMH is to optimize the hope, wellbeing and life trajectory of Los Angeles County's most vulnerable through access to care and resources that promote not only independence and personal recovery but also connectedness and community reintegration..
 We prioritize populations suffering from or at high risk for developing serious mental conditions, especially those without a stable place to live or a loving support system.
 Highest priority is afforded to individuals struggling for safety, security and stability in the foster care system, subsisting in the streets and shelters, languishing in the criminal justice system or frequenting ER's and inpatient hospitals.

 - Building access networks to bridge resource gaps in the community through a continuum of outreach, engagement, navigation & advocacy initiatives with major peer involvement;